agiratech-preethi/tamilnadu_covid19_case/README.md

 concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
 See 'git help git' for an overview of the system.

+How to insert CSV files into MONGODB-

+1. First clone this app -

+2. Go to project Folder - npm install

+3. Check app.js -  Install all the packages.

+4. Create database - open terminal use this following commands, Go to mongo shell
+  - db;
+  - use cases;
+  - db.createCollection("tamilnaduCase");
+  - show collections;

+5. Check once is there all CSV cases are inside in tamilnaduCase collection.

+// Get all the csv data in this collection.
+- db.tamilnaduCase.find({});

+// Check count also - db.tamilnaduCase.count();

+6. run command - node server.js

+7. Check postman collection URL -
+localhost:4000/api/createCase

+8. web site url - localhost:4000